pitt-cdm/2019spring/resources.md

 </dl>

 ### Visual
-Under the <a href="#free-and-licensed-images-music-and-other-assets">assets listings</a> above, you might find FontSquirrel and The Noun Project especially pertinent here.
+Under the <a href="#free-and-licensed-images-sounds-and-other-assets">assets listings</a> above, you might find FontSquirrel and The Noun Project especially pertinent here.
 <dl>
 <dt>GIMP Tutorials</dt>
 <dd>As with Audacity, the community making the tool knows it best, and so you can find quite a few intro-level tutorials on the GIMP site itself, at <a href="https://www.gimp.org/tutorials">www.gimp.org/tutorials</a>.
 These include "GIMP Quickies" and a tutorial on layer manipulation called "Simple Floating Logo."
 "Layer Masks" may also be useful, e.g. if you want to make an image fit into a specified shape or shadow.</dd>